Sandwich High School: Athletics

-The Blue Knights are a Division 2 school, with some sports in Division 1 and 3.
-They participate in the Cape & Islands League of the MIAA.
-The most successful teams at the school are field hockey, golf, cross country, track, and boys' soccer.
-The boys' hockey team won the D-II State Championship in 2008.
-They defeated Wilmington by a score of 1–0.
+The Blue Knights are a Division 4 school, with some sports in Division 2 and 3.
+They participate in the South Shore League of the MIAA.
+The most successful teams at the school are field hockey, golf, ice hockey and boys' soccer.
+The boys' hockey team won the state championship in 2008 and 2022.
+They defeated Wilmington by a score of 1–0 in 2008, and they defeated Watertown by a score of 3-2 in overtime in 2022.
+The hockey team was also a state Finalist in 2023, losing to Norwell in overtime.